 The programme maintains close ties with the Agnes Etherington Art Centre on campus, which features innovative exhibitions, programs, and high-quality collections encompassing European painting of the Baroque era, with a focus on Dutch and Flemish art; contemporary art; and historical Canadian art, with smaller concentrations of the art of Indigenous peoples of North America, decorative arts, costume and heritage quilts of the region.
 In addition, the gallery holds a fine collection of the art of West and Central Africa.

 Students may also choose to expand their experience of works of art and architecture through study in our international programs, including the Venice Summer School, Queen's-Blyth International Studies Program, University of Vienna graduate exchange, and courses at Herstmonceux Castle in England.

-The Queen's Graduate Visual Culture Association presents Context and Meaning XI:
+The Queen's Graduate Visual Culture Association presents Context and Meaning XIII:

 Graduate Student Conference, Papers in Visual & Material Culture and Art Conservation.